About Us

 The Program Director is Dr. Charles Dupin, MD.
 He has more than 20 years of experience in being a program director, and previously served as chief of the division for over 10 years.

-The program currently has 10 full-time faculty members, including four who have finished fellowships in craniofacial surgery and two who have CAQs in hand surgery.
+The program currently has 10 full-time faculty members, including three who have finished fellowships in craniofacial surgery and two who have CAQs in hand surgery.
 Three of our faculty members have an emphasis on microsurgery and frequently perform complex microsurgical procedures.
 Several of our faculty members perform gender affirmation surgeries.

 Residents